MillionIntegrals/vel/README.md

 My goal is to establish a Rails-like convention-over-configuration opinionated set of tools streamlining research and development of deep learning models.

-This library is a collection of entirely modular components, which should **just work** together as long as it makes sense.
-Unless the framework is mature it may require writing extra bits of code in some cases.
+This library is a collection of modular components, which you can combine together freely.
+In a rare case it's not supported directly, a little bit of glue code should do the trick.

-I wanted to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to an already noisy data science workflow.
+I would like to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to an already noisy data science workflow.